szejterekk/SOC-Portfolio/Notes/Alert-Triage.md

 Alert triage is not about deciding quickly.

 It is about making the correct decision using available evidence while reducing the risk of false positives and missed incidents.

+# After Triage

+Once the alert has been classified:

+- document investigation
+- write report
+- escalate if necessary
+- communicate with relevant teams

+Alert triage is not complete until the findings are documented.